giantswarm/docs/src/content/vintage/advanced/registry/zot/index.md

 ---
-linkTitle: In-cluster image caching with Zot
+linkTitle: Container image cache in the cluster
-title: In-cluster image caching with Zot
+title: Setting up a caching container registry within a cluster using Zot
-description: Caching container images close to the cluster and as backup within the cluster.
+description: A registry cache within the cluster can provide benefits for availability, performance, and cost.
+Here we explain how to set up a registry, using the Zot app provided by Giant Swarm.
 weight: 110
 menu:
   main: